stevana/pipelining-with-disruptor/README.md

 [^7]: I'm not sure what the best way to fix this is, perhaps using the
     constrained/restricted monad trick?

-[^8]: I'm not sure why "bytes allocated in the heap" has doubled in both cases
+[^8]: I'm not sure why "bytes allocated in the heap" gets doubled in the
-    though?
+    Disruptor case and tripled in the queue cases though?